scripting/feedlandInstall/docs/setup.md

 To try it out, enter the value for myDomain in config.json into a web browser.
 That should bring up the FeedLand client, ready for you to sign up or sign in.

+You should then create an account for yourself using the signup process, <a href="signup.md">documented here</a>.
+This is the same process your users will use to create their own accounts.

 ### Edit emailtemplate.html

 Any time you want to change what's in the emails FeedLand sends on your behalf, just edit the text of this file.